jwlei/dat110-oblig1-Network-programming/README.md

 - `Connection.java` implementing the connection abstraction linking the connection to the underlying TCP socket and associated input and output data streams that is to be used for sending and receiving message.

-- `MessagingClient.java` implementing the methods for the client-side of the messaging service and responsible for creating the underlying TCP socket on the client-side.
+- `MessagingClient.java` implementing the methods for the client-side of the messaging service and is responsible for creating the underlying TCP socket on the client-side.

 - `MessagingServer.java` implementing the methods for the server-side of the messaging service.
-In the current project, a server is only required to handle a single connection to a client.
+In the current project, a server is only required to handle a single connection from a client.

-Unit-tests for the messaging layer can be found in the `no.hvl.dat110.messaging.tests` package.
+Unit-tests for the messaging layer can be found in the `no.hvl.dat110.messaging.tests` package in the Eclipse testing project.

 **Optional challenge:** If you have time, you may consider implementing a messaging protocol that supports the exchange of arbitrarily long messages and without the use of padding.